benjymous/annotations/sandman/sandman.19.md

 there from their formation in 1594 until 1596 when the City banned all performances within City limits.
-	Panel 2:  Actors and theatres were considered low class and disreputable, and were often hassled by self-righteous governements; this would be one such incident.
+	Panel 2:  Actors and theatres were considered low class and disreputable, and were often hassled by self-righteous governments; this would be one such incident.
 Theatres such as the Globe, where many of Shakespeare's plays were run, were mostly on the south side of the Thames, since this put them outside London proper, in a more friendly jurisdiction.